 We use email statistics, such as open rates, to assess the effectiveness of, and to make improvements to our communications.
 We also use engagement analytics to better understand your needs so that we can provide the information and services that would be more suitable for you.

 We use information about you to help us understand usage patterns and other activities on our websites and applications so that we can diagnose problems and make improvements, including enhancing usability and security.
 We also use website personalization software to help us present information on our websites that may be more relevant to you, such as displaying resources applicable to your industry or organization size.

 If you choose to provide information about you, your usage of social media services and other feedback during telephone calls and other interactions to our customer support and sales teams, we may use, monitor, and record this information for training purposes, to make improvements to our internal sales and marketing processes, and to improve our Services.

 When using our Services, you may access, update, or correct most of your Account information by logging in to your account to edit your profile or organization record.

-If you have requests that cannot be carried out by logging in to your account, such as accessing additional information or deleting information about you, please email our privacy team.
-Please note that we may need to retain certain information about you for as long as you maintain an account for our Services, to provide you with our Services, for record keeping purposes, for payment processing, to comply with our legal and regulatory obligations, to resolve disputes, or to enforce the applicable terms of service or other agreement in place between you (or your organization) and Hootsuite (the “Terms of Service”).
+If you have requests that cannot be carried out by logging in to your account, such as accessing additional information or deleting information about you, for the Hootsuite services, please email our privacy team; or for the Sparkcentral services, please email email@example.com.
+Please note that we may need to retain certain information about you for as long as you maintain an account for our Services, to provide you with our Services, for record keeping purposes, for payment processing, to comply with our legal and regulatory obligations, to resolve disputes, or to enforce the Hootsuite terms of service, the Sparkcentral terms of service, or other agreement in place between you (or your organization) and Hootsuite (collectively, the “Terms of Service”).